 School staff members are trained in various procedures that are outlined in the School Safety Plan and we currently conduct a variety of drills throughout the year to prepare our staff and students.
 Section 807 of the New York State Education Law requires all schools to conduct a minimum of 12 fire drills each year.
 Section 917 of the State Education Law states that schools are required to provide and maintain automated external defibrillator (AED) equipment, and drills are conducted during the year to assess the use of AED units in an emergency.
 In accordance with Section 3623 of the State Education Law, drills are also conducted at schools that focus on safety on a school bus.

 In addition to conducting these types of drills, our school has a Building Response Team that is trained to activate and respond to different incidents that may occur at our school.
 Under the new General Response Protocol (GRP), every school will be conducting specific drills designed to help prepare all school communities for three different types of response to emergencies that may occur: evacuation, shelter-in, and lockdown.
-We conducted a soft lockdown drill on September 27, 2013.
+We will be conducting a soft lockdown drill in the next few weeks.
 Opportunities for parent engagement are available at our school to ensure that families are involved in our school-based emergency readiness program.
 Parent versions of the School Safety Plan are available upon request in the main office, and information explaining the GRP is included with this letter.
 Many other important resources for families are also available by visiting http://schools.nyc.gov/Offices/OSYD/default.htm

 Emergency readiness training in schools takes place in September and continues for staff and students throughout the school year.
 Student training is grade appropriate and designed to ensure that students understand the importance of these drills without causing unnecessary alarm.
 Please review the General Response Protocols that have been given to all students, and discuss these procedures with your child.